vvvv/betadocs/Wiki/Topics/Graphics/Direct3D 9/Geometry/Collada.md

 * Skeleton - If the config pin 'Skeleton pin enabled' is true then this pin will output a spread of points to be able to visualize the skeleton (for example with node Line (EX9.Geometry) with bin size set to 2).

 #### Skeleton (Skeleton Collada)
 If available in the COLLADA file, this node returns the skeleton selected via the <span class="pin">Index</span> pin.
-Have a look at the skeleton nodes to get further details on this: [skeleton-animation-nodes-tutorial](TODO INTERNALLINK:skeleton-animation-nodes-tutorial)
+Have a look at the skeleton nodes to get further details on this: [Skeleton Animation Nodes](xref:4c4a36ab-7a01-45dc-a4f9-9ed88c319918)

 #### Camera (EX9.Geometry Collada)
 If available in the COLLADA file, this node returns a view and projection matrix for the camera selected via the <span class="pin">Index</span> pin.
 Those matrices can directly be connected to the <span class="node">Renderer (EX9)</span>.